-PLANNING A 5 DAY KRUGER SAFARI TOUR
+PLANNING A 5 DAY KRUGER PARK SAFARI

-A 5-day Kruger safari tour (or longer) allows you to reach the upper northern region of the Park which is a spectacular treat.
+A 5-day Kruger safari tour (or longer) allows you to explore the upper northern region of the Park which is a spectacular treat.
 The far north corner of Kruger National Park is a scenic wonder, made up of a diverse range of eco-zones.
 The Punda Maria and Pafuri region have many features typical of a tropical biosphere as it is situated closer to the equator, although part of the region lies in a rain shadow and supports plants species used to more arid climates.

 Moafrika Tours can recommend places to stay and popular destinations to visit in the Kruger National Park if you want to spend more time at this incredible South African destination.